 The Financial Long-Short Fund was long-only from inception through April 2006.

-The quoted performance for the Fund reflects the past performance of Diamond Hill Research Partners, L.P. (the "Research Partnership"), a private fund managed with full investment authority by the fund’s Adviser.
+The quoted performance for the Research Opportunities Fund reflects the past performance of Diamond Hill Research Partners, L.P. (the "Research Partnership"), a private fund managed with full investment authority by the fund’s Adviser.
 The Fund is managed in all material respects in a manner equivalent to the management of the predecessor unregistered fund.
 The assets of the Research Partnership were converted into assets of the fund prior to commencement of operation of the fund.
 The performance of the Research Partnership has been restated to reflect the net expenses and maximum applicable sales charge of the fund for its initial years of investment operations.
 The Research Partnership was not registered under the Investment Company Act of 1940 and therefore was not subject to certain investment restrictions imposed by the 1940 Act.
 If the Research Partnership had been registered under the 1940 Act, its performance may have been adversely affected.
 Performance is measured from March 31, 2009, the inception of the Research Partnership and is not the performance of the fund.
+The assets of the Research Partnership were converted, based on their value on December 30, 2011, into assets of the fund prior to commencement of operations of the fund.
 The Research Partnership’s past performance is not necessarily an indication of how the fund will perform in the future either before or after taxes.

-As of 6/30/17, there were 2 gold rated, 6 silver rated, 8 bronze rated, 5 neutral rated and 116 not rated funds in the U.S. Small Value category.
+As of 9/30/18, there were 1 gold rated, 8 silver rated, 9 bronze rated, 8 neutral rated, and 119 funds without rating in the U.S. Small Value category.

 The Morningstar Analyst Rating™ is not a credit or risk rating.
 It is a subjective evaluation performed by Morningstar’s manager research group, which consists of various Morningstar, Inc. subsidiaries (“Manager Research Group”).
 In the United States, that subsidiary is Morningstar Research Services LLC, which is registered with and governed by the U.S. Securities and Exchange Commission.
 The Manager Research Group evaluates funds based on five key pillars, which are process, performance, people, parent, and price.
 The Manager Research Group uses this five pillar evaluation to determine how they believe funds are likely to perform relative to a benchmark, or in the case of exchange-traded funds and index mutual funds, a relevant peer group, over the long term on a risk-adjusted basis.
 They consider quantitative and qualitative factors in their research, and the weight of each pillar may vary.